 KR: You know, it’s interesting that you mention that.
-We haven’t found that so much to be honest, it’s more about the liability is some…some of the questions.
-But what’s interesting about that is that what we have found is that it’s not only women who are paid less.
+We haven’t found that so much to be honest, it’s more about the liability.
+But what’s interesting about that is that it’s not only women who are paid less.
 When we look at pay, one of the things we’re looking at is representation not only at the company levels, but in functions levels compared to what percentage of the pay gap they make up.
 And what that means is that we’ve closed gaps for men and women and non-binary.
 It’s really about creating equity for everyone.

-I think that there’s often this false narrative where…you were talking about the profitability argument, that salaries (unless you’re a salesperson or SG&A) and the more that you can cut that the profitable you’ll be: that doesn’t actually vet out in the data because you’re also talked about things like productivity.
+I think that there’s often this false narrative where…you were talking about the profitability argument, that salaries (unless you’re a salesperson or SG&A) and the more that you can cut that the more profitable you’ll be: that doesn’t actually vet out in the data because you’re also talking about things like productivity.
 And in the broader economy, outside of companies, as American taxpayers we all subsidize when people are not paid equitably.
-The economy suffers when people equitably, when we don’t have equity of opportunity.
+The economy suffers when people are not paid equitably, when we don’t have equity of opportunity.

 I think there’s a narrative–that I know is not true–that we can choose whether or not we pay for people.
 We cannot.
 We can choose how we pay for them, we cannot choose whether or not we pay for them.
 Would you like some examples?